jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 - Children are cloned only when truly unique; otherwise we recurse into the shared node after **adding** the overlapping boundary accumulator to the child sum—no rescaling occurs.
-- Per-node heavy hitters reuse the same sum-then-truncate compactor merge, keeping the HH summaries deterministic and order-invariant.
+- Per-node heavy hitters reuse the same sum-and-defer compactor merge (add, allow temporary growth, then trim when the size reaches `2k`), keeping the HH summaries deterministic and order-invariant.

 This keeps merge cost linear in the number of realized prefixes, guarantees the resulting trie stays compressed/canonical, and aligns with DESIGN.md’s “merge by